Alison Wonderland: 2017–2019: "Happy Place" to Awake

 On 22 September 2017 Alison Wonderland was named New Artist of the Year at the Electronic Music Awards.
 On 21 October 2017 she was ranked No. 89 on British magazine, DJ Mags Top 100 DJs list.
 On 9 November 2017 she released a track, "Happy Place", ahead of her second album, Awake.
 Kat Bein of Billboard felt, "[it] purposely plays on the wild ups and downs of mental illness.
 It opens with airy strings and grounding chimes as Wonderland sings about her struggles to remain in sunny spaces.
 Tensions grows as the build leads to a jungle gym of clashing noise, landing in one of Wonderland's wildest creations to date."
 Towards the end of 2017, Alison Wonderland embarked on the "Wonderland Scarehouse Project" local tour, a warehouse show tour through Brisbane, Melbourne, Sydney, and Auckland with support from Lido, Lunice, Party Favor, and A$AP Ferg among others.

 On 6 April 2018, Alison Wonderland released her second studio album titled Awake, which debut at #1 on the Billboard Dance/Electronic charts in the USA.
 That same week she played at Coachella on the Sahara stage, billed as the highest female DJ to date.

 In 2019 Alison Wonderland toured extensively in the US, Europe and Australasia, this included headline slots in at huge festivals like EDC Las Vegas and selling out venues like Red Rocks Amphitheatre in Colorado multiple times.
 She was given an honorable mention in the 2019 Forbes list of richest DJs, the first time for a female.

-2020–2024: Loner
+2020–2024: Loner and Whyte Fang revival

 She is profiled in the 2020 documentary film Underplayed.

 On 23 September 2020, Wonderland released "Bad Things", the first single from her third studio album, Loner.
 The album was released on 6 May 2022.

+In 2021, she revived her side project Whyte Fang, which had been conceived in 2011.
+The debut album Genesis was released in 2023 through her independent label FMU Records.

 2025: Ghost World

-On 1 August 2025, Wonderland announced her fourth studio album Ghost World will be released on 3 October 2025.
-It was preceded by the singles "Get Started", "Again?
-Fuck", "iwannaliveinadream", and "PSYCHO".
+On 1 August 2025, Wonderland announced her fourth studio album Ghost World would be released in October 2025.
+It was later delayed to 5 December 2025.
+The album peaked at number 42 on the ARIA charts.